steven4547466/MatchmakingService/README.md

 -- YOU MUST CALL UpdateRatings BEFORE THE GAME IS CLOSED.
-YOU CANNOT PUT THIS IN BindToClose! function EndGame(winner) MatchmakingService:UpdateRatings(_G.ratingType, {if winner == 1 then 1 else 2, if winner == 2 then 1, else 2}, {t1, t2})
+YOU CANNOT PUT THIS IN BindToClose! function EndGame(winner) MatchmakingService:UpdateRatings(gameData.ratingType, {if winner == 1 then 1 else 2, if winner == 2 then 1, else 2}, {t1, t2})
   for i, v in ipairs(game.Players:GetPlayers()) do
     -- You can teleport them back to the hub here, I just kick them v:Kick() end end

--- Basic start game function.
-Will start the game once both players connect game.Players.PlayerAdded:Connect(function(player) local joinData = player:GetJoinData()
-  -- You should obtain the join data that you need here if _G.gameId == nil and joinData then
-    -- Global so its accessible from other scripts if it needs to be.
-    _G.gameId = joinData.TeleportData.gameCode
+game.Players.PlayerAdded:Connect(function(player)
+  if not gameData then
-    _G.ratingType = joinData.TeleportData.ratingType
+    gameData = MatchmakingService:GetGameData()
   end
   if #game.Players:GetPlayers() >= 2 then
     Start()
   end
 end)

--- You can remove them if they leave game.Players.PlayerRemoving:Connect(function(player) MatchmakingService:RemovePlayerFromGame(player, _G.gameId)
-end)

--- THIS IS EXTREMELY IMPORTANT game:BindToClose(function()
-  MatchmakingService:RemoveGame(_G.gameId)
+game.Players.PlayerRemoving:Connect(function(player)
+  MatchmakingService:RemovePlayerFromGame(player, gameData.gameCode)
 end)
 ```